harshavardhan-1509/RSA-encryption/README.md

 2. ./a.out <br>
 * Follow the interactive instruction given on the terminal to proceed further and get the result. copy the encrypted message from the terminal
+1. g++ reciever.cpp
+2. ./a.out
+3. give encrypted message as the input in the files. you will get the decrypted answer on the command line